trustoverip/TechArch/spec.md

 ## About the ToIP Foundation

+Founded in May 2020 with 27 original founding member organizations, the ToIP Foundation has now grown to over 400 participating organizations plus over 100 additional individual participants.
+Our mission is to define an overall architecture for Internet-scale digital trust that combines cryptographic assurance at the machine layers (technology) with human accountability at the business, legal, and social layers (governance).

+For more information about ToIP Foundation, please read our [Introduction to ToIP](https://trustoverip.org/permalink/Introduction-to-ToIP-V2.0-2021-11-17.pdf) white paper or visit our website at https://trustoverip.org/.

 ## Appendix A: Consolidated Requirements

 ## Appendix B: Mapping of Existing Technologies into the ToIP Stack